Do You Need a Foreign Language for College? Your Guide

 Many top colleges require a minimum number of foreign language units on candidates’ high school transcripts.
 Although universities tend to fall on a spectrum from strict to lenient when it comes to this particular condition, not all make it clear whether foreign language units are required or expected.

-Guidelines from the University of Notre Dame, for example, are unequivocal: it requires two units of Foreign Language.
+Guidelines from The University of Notre Dame, for example, are unequivocal: it requires two units of Foreign Language.
 Other colleges, like Harvard and Princeton, have higher expectations (ideally four units) without having a formal minimum requirement.

 If you haven’t taken any foreign language units yet as a junior student or younger, there is no need to panic.

-Yale states, “Are you choosing a particular course because you are truly excited about it and the challenge it presents or are you also motivated by a desire to avoid a different academic subject?”
+Some top universities, such as Yale University, do not have a foreign language requirement and are therefore open to understanding the rationale behind your course choices.
+“Are you choosing a particular course because you are truly excited about it and the challenge it presents, or are you also motivated by a desire to avoid a different academic subject?”

 Applicants without sufficient foreign language units on their transcripts should be ready to explain the different motivations that brought them to select different courses.
-Remember, whether you need a foreign language for college depends on the school.
+Remember, whether you need a foreign language or not for college depends on the school.

 Your foreign language units can be a great starting point for your college admissions essay.
 For example, why did you pick French over Japanese?
 Consider how your course choices were influenced by your passions or experiences.

 Social and historical contexts can help students build a bridge between their foreign language skills and extracurricular activities.
-UC Berkeley notably specifies that “most marginalized immigrants in the US are from Latin America and speak Spanish, among other languages.”
+UC Berkeley specifies that “most marginalized immigrants in the US are from Latin America and speak Spanish, among other languages.”

 Learning Spanish could therefore be helpful in understanding the social adversities Hispanic communities face.
 Applicants are encouraged to tie their sense of activism and community service with foreign language interests.